 The last outbuilding is the little garbage shed right across from the garage.
 This building we will turn into our eventual farm stand!
 My goal is to sell organically grown vegetables, maple syrup, and pastured eggs once everything is up and running.

 Now let’s talk goals for 2016.
 This is what I would love to see by the end of 2016 on the land.

 Second, I’m going to move the chicken coop farther away from the house because even though we won’t have roosters, chickens can be loud.
 I have grown extremely fond of the Silver Laced Wyandotte breed.
 They are extremely good egg layers.
 While most hens lay about 200 eggs per year, these little ladies pop out 240 eggs per year on average!
 With Paul's 6'3" appetite, we'll need six or seven hens to keep our breakfast well rounded.
+To sell pastured eggs, we will approach our municipal code limit of 100 layers (20 chickens per acre).
 The breed is as docile as it is beautiful, so their personalities won't ere on the side of diva (hopefully).
 We have enough diva for this household with our cat, Kiki.
 I mean look at her.

 She's out of control.

 I’ll also add in a fenced in area around the coop to keep them contained during the winter months and when Paul is dirt biking.
 I don’t think chickens will keep their cool when the dirt bike is ripping around in the back part of the property…